 Localized snow amount may very at higher elevations.
 Deeper areas could develop larger then expected wind slabs.

-5 to 30 cm of new snow and recent winds have created soft slabs in immediate lees in the alpine.
-Moist snow observed on solar aspects, but alpine north aspects are staying dry.
-Concern still exists for a facet layer down 30-50 cm which is producing clean shears with snow-pit tests and has been reactive to skier triggering.
+15 to 25cm of new snow and recent winds have created soft slabs in immediate lees in the alpine.
+Moist snow observed up to 2400m on solar aspect, but alpine north aspects staying dry.
+Concern still exist for a facet layer down 30-50 cm which is producing clean shears with snow-pit tests.

-Small wet loose avalanches have been observed on solar aspects.
-Tuesday our field team observed several natural and skier triggered avalanches in the Observation Peak area.
-These avalanches were triggered on the persistent problem down 40 cm.
+Small wet loose avalanches were observed on solar aspects on Thursday.
+Tuesday our field team observed two slab avalanches in the Observation Peak area.
+These avalanches where triggered on the persistent problem down 40 cm.

-Though not widespread, where this layer does exist ,expect it to be most reactive in areas where a slab sits over previously formed crusts.
-On Tuesday we observed several large skier triggered and natural avalanches fail on this layer.
+This instability continues to rear its ugly head in areas where a slab sits over previously formed crusts.
+Though not widespread, where this layer dose exist expect it to be reactive.
+Tuesday we observed two large avalanches fail on this layer.

 - Dig down to find and test weak layers before committing to a line.